Guide

 When to page results

-Where the file shows up
+Where the file appears